 When people think of a pig, they likely think of a farm animal that eats everything.
 But a pig’s diet is just as important as any other animal, but can pigs be healthy on a vegan diet?
 These notorious “slop” eaters have nutritional needs, and many pig owners think should their pigs be on a vegan diet.

 Pigs are omnivores and will eat just about anything.
 That does not necessarily mean that they should.
 A diet high in fruits, vegetables, and vegan-friendly protein options such as soybeans are an excellent choice.
 A vegan diet is a healthy option for pigs as long as their nutritional needs are met.

 Pig owners might not think about the importance of their pig’s diet.
 That’s because pigs get their noses into everything.
 I will share vital information on what a pig’s diet should consist of.

 I will also share why going vegan is healthy and safe.
 Here, you will learn more about the pig’s exciting stomach and why he isn’t afraid to munch on literal garbage.

 Many people are under the impression that pigs eat “slop”.
 While it’s true that pigs thoroughly enjoy indulging in a fresh batch of trash, it doesn’t mean that their diet should consist of nothing but filth.
 So what should a pig eat?

 A pig’s diet should consist of plenty of protein and fiber.
 This roughage can come from hay or pasture.
 It also comes from a plethora of fruits and vegetables, which is what most pig diet’s in today’s society consist of.
 This is why many people believe that pigs are vegetarians — but that is not the case.

-Do you use straw or shavings for your Pigs bedding, does it even matter?
-Learn the facts in my article.
+Should you use straw or shavings for your Pigs bedding, does it even matter?
+Learn the facts.

 Can Pigs Be Healthy on a Vegan Diet?